 The Pakistani government frequently requests that Facebook, Twitter, and Google prevent what they deem to be “objectionable content” from being accessible in Pakistan.

-Facebook claims they received over 2300 requests from Pakistani authorities requiring data related to criminal cases in 2020, alongside demands for information on thousands of user accounts.
+Facebook claims they received over 2300 requests from Pakistani authorities requiring data related to criminal cases in 2021, alongside demands for information on thousands of user accounts.
 While these kinds of demands have been met by Facebook before, the tech giant has stopped passing information over to the Pakistan government.
+Nonetheless, the requests continued on the same trend in the second half of 2021.

 Attacks on online journalists